-hronic graft-versus-host disease (GVHD) is a common and potentially life-threatening complication which develops as a result of allogeneic hematopoietic stem cell transplantation (HCT), when the transplanted cells react against the body of the recipient.
+hronic graft-versus-host disease (GVHD) is a common and potentially life-threatening complication which develops as a result of allogeneic hematopoietic cell transplantation (HCT), when the transplanted cells react against the body of the recipient.
 The prevalence varies from 25–80% in long-term survivors .

 cGVHD can lead to serious physical and functional impairment that affects quality of life as it is often diagnosed late in its course, when disability has already begun .

 cGVHD can effect basically any organs, with the most commonly affected sites being: the skin, the mouth, the eyes, the gastrointestinal tract, the muscles and joints, the lungs, the liver, and genitalia.
 From a musculoskeletal point of view, the main concern for the Allied Health Professionals are [3,4,5,6]: